 |Services||2 pax||4 pax||6 pax||Single Supp'||Book This Trip|

-- Breakfast & meals as mentioned in the itinerary
+- Breakfast and meals per mentioned in the itinerary

 - Travel insurance